bibliopolitica/bibliopolitica.org/site/pages/about/project.md

 Many thanks to Pablo Gonzalez, Continuing Lecturer, Chicana/o Studies Program and Ethnic Studies for recording with us and giving permission to record the oral histories with staff in the Ethnic Studies ChangeMaker Podcast Studio.

 Thanks to NYU Libraries Office of Budget and Finance team for your generous guidance and administrative support.

+Muchas gracias to Rodrigo Cortina for additional translation support.

   </div>
   <div class="lg:basis-2/5 lg:pl-4 lg:pt-12 basis-full">